sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 RDS 1 updates RLQS config for the route `r1` so it's identical to config `c2`.
-We retrieve `RlqsFilterState(c2)` from the RLQS Cache and generate new onCallHandlers for route `r2`. `RlqsFilterState(c1)` is no longer referenced by any onCallHandler, and can be destroyed with all associated resources.
+We retrieve `RlqsFilterState(c2)` from the RLQS Cache and generate new `onCallHandlers` for route `r2`. `RlqsFilterState(c1)` is no longer referenced by any `onCallHandler`, and can be destroyed with all associated resources.

 **LDS 2**

 LDS 2 update removes `r1` and `r2`, and adds new route r4 with the config identical to `c2`.
-While onCallHandlers for routes `r1` and `r2` are destroyed, `RlqsFilterState(c2)` is still used by two onCallHandlers, so it's preserved in RLQS Cache.
+While `onCallHandlers` for routes `r1` and `r2` are destroyed, `RlqsFilterState(c2)` is still used by two `onCallHandlers`, so it's preserved in RLQS Cache.

 ##### Future considerations

 With this proposal, the filter state is lost if change is made to the filter config, including updates to inconsequential fields such as deny response status.
-Additional logic can be introduced to handle updates to such fields while preserving the filter state.
+If this becomes a problem, additional logic can be introduced to handle updates to such fields while preserving the filter state.

 ### Multithreading